Journal

 Trigger scenario

-Sales cycles are slowing because buyers cannot forecast cost under current pricing.
-Finance cannot forecast revenue reliably.
+Sales cycles are slowing because buyers cannot forecast cost under the current pricing model.
+Finance cannot forecast revenue reliably either.

-Alternative that loses: usage-only model, because procurement blocks uncertain spend.
+Alternative that loses: usage-only pricing, because procurement blocks uncertain spend and revenue remains noisy.

 • How often is value delivered?